omri2861/Spaceships/README.md

 1. Element - An element is a single thing presented in the map.
 It could be an entity, or a connection between entities.
 2. Entity - A single transportation unit, presented on the map.
 More of a logical term.
+May refer to the element's data property.
 3. Node - The technical term, for the implementataion of an Entity.
 4. Edge - A connection between two nodes.
 5. Connection - An alias for `Edge`.
 Or, a connection between two entities, if you'd like.